-- Network Type Displays what mode the network device is in.
-Ad-Hoc or Infrastructure are the available modes. - Rate The speed that the two wireless clients are communicating at.
-If the Client Manager is not connected to a remote wireless device (access point or another client) then no rate will be displayed. - Channel The channel that the two wireless clients are communicating at.
-If the Client Manager is not connected to a remote wireless device (access point of another client) then no channel will be displayed.
-The available channels for use are 1-11. - Security The type of encryption that the two wireless clients are communicating with.
-If the Client Manager is not connected to a remote wireless device (access point of another client), then 'No Encryption' will be displayed. - IP Address The IP address of the machine the Client Manager is installed on.
-If the Client Manager is not connected to a remote wireless device (access point of another client) or is not connected to a network with DHCP, then no IP address will be displayed. - MAC Address The MAC address of the wireless client device inside the computer Client Manager is installed on.
-If no wireless device is present in the computer, then no MAC Address will be displayed. - Signal Strength Displays the strength of the signal.
-Signal Strength is based on the peak signal level the wireless adapter receives from the wireless device to which it is connected.
-Next to the signal level is the wireless hardware type that the computer has available.
+- Network Type Displays whether network is in Ad-Hoc or Infrastructure mode. - Rate The speed of communication between wireless devices.
+If the Client Manager is not connected to a remote wireless device (access point or another client), no rate will be displayed. - Channel The channel that the two wireless clients are using for communication.
+If the Client Manager is not connected to a remote wireless device, no channel will be displayed.
+Channels 1-11 may be used. - Security The type of encryption in use.
+If the Client Manager is not connected to a remote wireless device, then 'No Encryption' will be displayed. - IP Address The IP address of the machine the Client Manager is installed on.
+If the Client Manager is not connected to a network with DHCP, then no IP address will be displayed. - MAC Address The MAC address of the wireless client device inside the computer Client Manager is installed on.
+If no wireless device is present in the computer, then no MAC Address will be displayed. - Signal Strength Displays the signal strength of the peak signal level the wireless adapter receives from the wireless device to which it is connected.
+Next to the signal level is the wireless hardware being used for this measurement.

-Click the Survey tab to open this page.
+Click the Scan tab to open this page.
 Here, you can survey the area, display available access points, and connect to available access points.